Henry John Temple, 3rd Viscount Palmerston

+Henry John Temple, 3rd Viscount Palmerston (20 October 1784 – 18 October 1865), known as Lord Palmerston, was a British statesman and politician who served as prime minister of the United Kingdom from 1855 to 1858 and from 1859 to his death in 1865.
+A member of the Tory, Whig and Liberal parties, Palmerston was also the first Liberal prime minister.
+He dominated British foreign policy from 1830 to 1865 when Britain stood at the height of its imperial power.

-Henry Temple succeeded to his father's Irish peerage (which did not entitle him to a seat in the House of Lords, leaving him eligible to sit in the House of Commons) as the 3rd Viscount Palmerston in 1802.
-He became a Tory MP in 1807.
-From 1809 to 1828 he served as Secretary at War, organising the finances of the army.
-He first attained Cabinet rank in 1827, when George Canning became prime minister, but like other Canningites, he resigned from office one year later.
-He served as foreign secretary 1830–1834, 1835–1841, and 1846–1851.
-In this office, Palmerston responded effectively to a series of conflicts in Europe.
+In 1802, Temple succeeded to his father's Irish peerage as the 3rd Viscount Palmerston.
+This Irish peerage did not entitle him to a seat in the House of Lords and Temple became a Tory MP in the House of Commons in 1807.
+From 1809 to 1828, he was Secretary at War, organising the finances of the army.
+He was Foreign Secretary from 1830–1834, 1835–1841 and 1846–1851, responding to a series of conflicts in Europe.

-In 1852 Aberdeen formed a coalition government.
-The Peelites insisted that Lord John Russell be foreign secretary, forcing Palmerston to take the office of home secretary.
-As home secretary Palmerston enacted various social reforms, although he opposed electoral reform.
+In 1852, Palmerston became Home Secretary in the government of the Earl of Aberdeen.
+As home secretary, Palmerston enacted various social reforms, although he opposed electoral reform.
 When Aberdeen's coalition fell in 1855 over its handling of the Crimean War, Palmerston was the only man able to sustain a majority in Parliament, and he became prime minister.
-He had two periods in office, 1855–1858 and 1859–1865, before his death at the age of 80 years, a few months after victory in a general election in which he had obtained an increased majority.
+He had two periods in office, 1855–1858 and 1859–1865, before his death in 1865 at the age of 80 years.
+Palmerston is considered to have been the "first truly popular" prime minister.
 He remains the most recent British prime minister to die in office.

 Palmerston masterfully controlled public opinion by stimulating British nationalism.
-Although Queen Victoria and most of the political leadership distrusted him, he received and sustained the favour of the press and the populace, from whom he received the affectionate sobriquet "Pam".
-Palmerston's alleged weaknesses included mishandling of personal relations, and continual disagreements with the Queen over the royal role in determining foreign policy.

-Historians rank Palmerston as one of the greatest foreign secretaries, due to his handling of great crises, his commitment to the balance of power (which provided Britain with decisive agency in many conflicts), his analytic skills, and his commitment to British interests.
-His policies in relation to India, China, Italy, Belgium, and Spain had extensive long-lasting beneficial consequences for Britain.
-This does not mean that Palmerston is completely without controversy.
-Palmerston's leadership during the Opium Wars was questioned and denounced by other prominent statesmen such as William Ewart Gladstone.
-The consequences of the conquest of India may have, at first, seemed to benefit both Britain (in the sense of access to goods and gold) and India (by adding infrastructure and a stable justice system), but this view has been challenged by more recent scholarship.
-The burdens placed on India in being ruled by a distant nation, and on the British government in dealing with the anxiety of generations of officials on how to properly govern, produced a chaotic administration with minimal coherence.
-The consequences of his policies toward France, the Ottoman Empire, and the United States proved more ephemeral.
+He was distrusted by Queen Victoria and most of the political leadership, but he received and sustained the favour of the press and the populace.
+Historians rank Palmerston as one of the greatest foreign secretaries, due to his handling of great crises, and commitments to the balance of power and British interests.
+His policies in relation to India, China, Italy, Belgium and Spain had extensive long-lasting beneficial consequences for Britain.
+However, Palmerston's leadership during the Opium Wars was questioned and denounced by other prominent statesmen.
+The consequences of the conquest of India have also been reconsidered with time.